-Once you learn them on one ship, you can apply them unto your next vessel.
+Once you learn them on one ship, you can apply them to your next vessel.
 Mastering them today means mastering them forever.

 The ship’s helm is a wheel that you turn to control the angle of the rudder.
 It is also called the steering wheel.

-I will interchangeably use steering wheel and rudder henceforth.
+I will interchangeably use the steering wheel and rudder henceforth.

 These three orders are one and the same.
 It means that the rudder is to be held in the fore and aft positions.

 You can do this by turning the steering wheel to zero position in the wheel or rudder angle indicator.